Gosoku-ryu: Background

 The International Karate Association (IKA) was formed in Tokyo, Japan in 1953 for the purpose of teaching and promoting the Gosoku style of karate.
 Gosoku-ryū, "the style of force with speed", incorporates the methods of Goju-ryū and Shotokan karate with aikido, jujitsu, and judo.
 It is applied so as to encompass any attacker from all angles.

 In 1964, Kubota came to the United States.
 He was able to gather several talented young men to create the nucleus of the U.S. branch.
 Under Kubota's tutelage, the IKA has achieved wide recognition in the martial arts world.
 Members of the organization have won championship titles, including California state, U.S. national, and world championships.
 The IKA reaches worldwide with headquarters located in Glendale, California.

 Belt system

 Advancement through the ranks, as marked by belt color, is a process signifying progressively greater control and coordination of mind and body.
 The length of time involved is largely dependent upon the dedication of the individual student.

 The progressive ranks of karate are reflected in the different colored belts.
-There are two major classifications: the ranks of black belt are called dans, while all those below the rank of black belt are kyus.
+There are two major classifications: the ranks of black belt are called dans, while all those below the rank of black belt are Kyūs.

 In Gosoku-ryū, there are ten kyu ratings, as follows: